891-private-john-henry-boswell-image1png

 The Empire's Cause.
 (1916, July 19).
 Ovens and Murray Advertiser (Beechworth, Vic. : 1855 - 1955), p.
 1. http://nla.gov.au/nla.news-article87890678

-Harry was among the initial count of 219 missing soldiers from the 32nd who “upheld the honor of the district” that very day.While it was difficult to work thru the casualties and missing from the battle, the Army did wire the family that Harry was missing.
+Harry was among the initial count of 219 missing soldiers from the 32nd who “upheld the honor of the district” that very day.While it was difficult to work through the casualties and missing from the battle, the Army did wire the family that Harry was missing.
 Articles about Harry began to appear in the Australian papers from late August.

 However, with the huge losses from the battle, any further hard information was nearly impossible to come by.
 Red Cross interviews, POW information and German communications, etc were slow and the Army was seeking a reasonable degree of proof.